create3000/x_ite/docs/_posts/tutorials/controlling-how-textures-are-mapped.md

+---
-# Controlling How Textures are Mapped
+title: Controlling How Textures are Mapped
+nav: tutorials
+categories: [Tutorials]
+tags: [controlling, textures, mapped]
+---
 ## Motivation

 - By default, an entire texture image is mapped once around the shape